fractalmandala/brhatNew/src/routes/dhiti/gaumukh.md

 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/gaumukh/gaumukh.webp
 ---

 A butterfly with a golden hue enamored me at 14000 feet above sea level.
-I was on my descent from the Tapōvan peak adorning Bharat’s topography at a staggering 14,640 feet above sea level.
+I was on my descent from the Tapovan peak adorning Bharat’s topography at a staggering 14,640 feet above sea level.
 It was an arduous trek all the way up.
 There was no clear path to climb the peak, loose boulders constantly fell, oxygen levels dipped, steep portions demanded my legs to work harder than it ever has.
-All along this journey to Tapōvan, little did I know about the help coming my way the next day during descent - My Sakhi (Friend), the butterfly.
+All along this journey to Tapovan, little did I know about the help coming my way the next day during descent - My Sakhi (Friend), the butterfly.
 This butterfly saved my life!

 I’ll reveal the exact incident shortly, but the main quest of this article is to unravel how Gaumukh to me is the source of the Indic Civilization.
 I was fortunate to hear the experiences of my teacher who has been to Gaumukh several times in the past.
 Every time he would narrate his experiences, he came alive and his eyes shone.
 He transported me to the divine environs of Gaumukh.
 This time he invited me to accompany him and I immediately agreed.
 Thus began my Gaumukh - Tapovan yātrā.

 <img class="imageclass2" src="https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/gaumukh/Image1.webp" alt="one"/>
 <div class="imagecaption">
 View of the grand Mt.
-Shivling from Tapōvan which is its base camp (With a totally ungrand, tiny human - me)
+Shivling from Tapovan which is its base camp (With a totally ungrand, tiny human - me)
 </div>

 #### Gaumukh - A Kṣetra and not just a Glacier

 This journey was not simply a trek for me, but a yātrā.
 Usually a tīrtha-yātrā is a pilgrimage to a temple.
 Sometimes the greatness of the kṣetra (sacred place) transcends that of the temple itself.
-Gaumukh and Tapōvan are such kṣetras which by itself are considered sacred irrespective of them being devoid of any temple of a particular deity.
+Gaumukh and Tapovan are such kṣetras which by itself are considered sacred irrespective of them being devoid of any temple of a particular deity.

 The purpose of these kṣetras are to transport us to the most sublime state of jñāna (knowledge).
 Ayodhyā, Mathurā, Kāśi, Kāñchi, Avanti (Ujjain)- are all examples of such kṣetras and are also called mokṣa purīs.
 Tīrthas are typically places associated with a river and all the examples given above of kṣetras are invariably located near a river.
 Thus emphasizing the centrality of the river to a civilization.